outlandishideas/kasia/README.md

 > Why?

-The JSON returned from WP-API contains such things as objects with a single property (e.g. objects with `rendered`), property names prefixed with underscores (e.g. `_links`), and most importantly it does not by default embed content types within one another without the use of the `_embed` query parameter.
+The JSON returned from WP-API contains such things as objects with a single property (e.g. objects with `rendered`), property names prefixed with an underscore (e.g. `_links`), and most importantly it does not by default embed content types within one another without the use of the `_embed` query parameter.

 > What changes should I be aware of?

 - __The `_embed` query parameter is enabled by default in Pepperoni.__

+    The primary reason for this is to reduce the number of requests made to the WP-API as it is very common to not only want content data, but also any metadata such as authors.

+    This can be disabled during configuration or for an individual component by declaring `{ useEmbedQuery: false }` in the options object.

+    ```js
+    // Disable `_embed` query parameter during configuration
+    const { pepperoniReducer, pepperoniSagas } = Pepperoni({ useEmbedQuery: false })

+    // Disable `_embed` query parameter at the component-level
+    connectWordPress(/*args*/, { useEmbedQuery: false })(Component)
+    ```

 - All property names are camel-cased.